Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Mullumbimby's median income among taxpayers is $34,796.
-The average income in Mullumbimby during this period was $63,500.
-This is below the national average.
-In comparison, Rest of NSW had a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Mullumbimby would be approximately $39,184 (median) and $71,507 (average) as of September 2025.
-According to the 2021 Census, incomes in Mullumbimby fall between the 20th and 25th percentiles nationally for households, families, and individuals.
-The earnings profile indicates that 28.3% of locals (2,702 people) earn between $1,500 and $2,999 annually, similar to metropolitan regions where 29.9% fall into this range.
-Housing affordability pressures are severe in Mullumbimby, with only 81.2% of income remaining after housing costs, ranking at the 22nd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Mullumbimby SA2 had a median income of $34,796 and an average of $63,500.
+This is slightly below the national average.
+Rest of NSW had a median income of $49,459 and an average of $62,998 in the same period.
+Based on Wage Price Index growth of 12.61%, estimated incomes for Mullumbimby as of September 2025 would be approximately $39,184 (median) and $71,507 (average).
+The 2021 Census data indicates that household, family, and personal incomes in Mullumbimby fall between the 20th and 25th percentiles nationally.
+The earnings profile shows that 28.3% of locals (2,701 people) earn between $1,500 and $2,999, similar to metropolitan regions where 29.9% fall into this category.
+Housing affordability pressures are severe, with only 81.2% of income remaining after housing costs, ranking at the 22nd percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income